davidbauch/QDaCC/README.md

     --GW 'h:4:6:200:2'
 Calculating the Wigner function using `-X:X = -4:4`, `-Y:Y = -6:6` with `200` Points for each axis, resulting in `dx = 0.04` and `dy = 0.06`.
 The Wigner function is only evaluated for every second timestep, even if those timesteps are not equidistant (e.g. for RK45 or a modified grid without interpolation).

+Note that the Wigner function can also be used to calculate the reduced density matrices for any mode.
+Using one of the electronic states as the mode, one obtains the reduced electronic density matrix.

 ---
 ---